orbeon/orbeon-forms-doc/installation/logging.md

 Most applications support some form of [*logging*](https://en.wikipedia.org/wiki/Logging_(software)).
 Orbeon Forms is no different.

-Internally, the Orbeon Forms web application uses the [SLF4J](http://www.slf4j.org/) API, which allows using various Java logging implementations such as Log4j or logback.
-Out of the box, however, Orbeon Forms uses Log4j as logging implementation.
+- Internally, the Orbeon Forms web application uses the [SLF4J](http://www.slf4j.org/) API, which allows using various Java logging implementations such as Log4j or logback.
+- Out of the box, Orbeon Forms uses [Log4j](https://logging.apache.org/log4j/2.x/) as logging implementation.

 ## Version of Log4j